 Congratulations, it’s official!
-You have booked your flights to beautiful British Columbia and are now are commencing “Operation: Plan Your Trip.”
-This is a once in a lifetime trip, so buckle up and get ready!
+You have booked time off for a trip to British Columbia.
+You are now commencing “Operation: Plan Your BC Road Trip.”

 Road Conditions and Seasonal Preference to Travel BC